Thirty years of the finite volume method for solid mechanics: Comparing of the finite volume method for computational solid mechanics with the finite element method

 \subsection{Discretisation of time and space}

-Like the finite volume method, the finite element method follows the standard time-marching discretisation approach.
+Like the finite volume method, the finite element method follows the standard time-marching temporal discretisation approach.
 Similarly, the solution domain space is divided into a finite number of convex cells (or elements) that do not overlap and fill the space completely.
-A distinguishing difference between the methods is that the standard finite volume method is formulated in terms of general polyhedral cells bounded by polygonal faces, with the discretisation independent of the cell shape.
-In contrast, the finite element discretisation is directly linked to the element shape through the employed shape functions; for example, tetrahedral elements require a different discretisation to hexahedral elements; as a consequence, the use of `hanging nodes' (Fig. \ref{fig:hangingNodes}) is common within the finite volume method and not directly possible with the standard finite element method.
+With regard to the mesh, the following differences can be noted between the finite element method and each of the finite volume variants: \begin{itemize} \item The cell-centred approach and vertex-centred approaches which \emph{do not} use shape functions are applicable to general convex polyhedral in 3-D and general polygons in 2-D, whereas the standard finite element method is limited to standard element shapes, such as hexahedra/tetrahedra in 3-D and quadrilaterals/triangles in 2-D. A consequence of this it that `hanging nodes' (Fig. \ref{fig:hangingNodes}) are common in finite volume analyses but not directly possible with the standard finite element method; \item The vertex-centred (and hypothetically cell-centred) approaches which \emph{do} use shape function are limited to the same types of meshes used by the standard finite element method; \end{itemize}